WELCOME!

 Overview

 The project will be conducted in two phases.
-Phase One is a visioning and planning process that will:
+Phase One was a visioning and planning process that:

-• Identify opportunity areas and projects that will enhance walking, biking and transit
+• Identified opportunity areas and projects to enhance walking, biking and transit

-• Address redevelopment opportunities and challenges in areas that were burned
+• Addressed redevelopment opportunities and challenges in areas that were burned

-• Evaluate options for increasing housing, especially in mixed-use areas
+• Evaluated options for increasing housing, especially in mixed-use areas

-• Develop design concepts for strengthening public spaces in Talent and Phoenix
+• Developed design concepts for strengthening public spaces in Talent and Phoenix

-Phase Two of the project will develop recommendations for comprehensive plan and development code amendments to implement the vision from Phase One.
+Phase Two of the project is currently underway and will develop adoption-ready recommendations for policy, comprehensive plan, and development code amendments to implement the vision from Phase One in order to:

-The Hwy 99/Bear Creek Greenway Corridor Re-Visioning (Phase One) process is anticipated to run through Summer 2023.
-Over the next year, the project team will work closely with local jurisdiction staff members, a Project Advisory Committee (PAC), a Community Advisory Committee (CAC), stakeholders, and the communities at large through a variety of engagement efforts.
-The graphic below reflects the project schedule.
+The Hwy 99/Bear Creek Greenway Corridor Re-Visioning (Phase Two) process will continue through Spring 2025.
+Over the next few months, the project team will work closely with local jurisdiction staff members, a Project Advisory Committee (PAC), a Community Advisory Committee (CAC), stakeholders, and the communities at large through a variety of engagement efforts.

 What’s Happening Now?